 2. Wipe thoroughly with a dry cloth

-3. Ensure surface is free of debris (I missed this step – crap).
+3. Ensure surface is free of debris (wipe with a lint free cloth)

-4. Apply varnish using a foam or bristle brush (don’t go cheap – my brush left fuzzies I noticed too late – double crap)
+4. Apply varnish using a foam or bristle brush (don’t go cheap – my brush left fuzzies I noticed too late)

 6. Lightly sand any raised grain, wipe clean (the manufacturer’s suggest sanding the whole thing if more than 24 hours have passed).